saros-project/saros/docs/contribute/development-environment.md

 * Install [GEF Legacy](https://projects.eclipse.org/projects/tools.gef/downloads) into Eclipse
 * You need an **Intellij IDEA** installation which is used for dependency resolution.
 Install a current version of [**IntelliJ IDEA**](https://www.jetbrains.com/idea/download/#section=linux) (we have only tested Saros/I for IntelliJ releases 2017.X and later)

-Set the **system-wide environment variable `ECLIPSE_HOME`** to the eclipse installation dir that contains the directory `plugins`.
+Set the **system-wide environment variable `ECLIPSE_HOME`** to the eclipse installation dir that contains the directory `plugins`.<br/>
 Set the **system-wide environment variable `INTELLIJ_HOME`** to the intellij installation dir that contains the directory `lib`.

-If the `ECLIPSE_HOME` variable is not set or not global the correponding eclipse specific dependencies cannot be found during build.
+If the `ECLIPSE_HOME` variable is not set or not global the correponding eclipse specific dependencies cannot be found during build.<br/>
 If the `INTELLIJ_HOME` variable is not set or not global the intellij-gradle plugin will download a version of IntelliJ which is defined in the gradle build description.